Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/04_multiqc.md

         }
         ```

-!!! question "Exercise: call the `MULTIQC` process"
+!!! question "Exercise: Call the `MULTIQC` process"

     1. Add a call to the `MULTIQC` process in the workflow scope
     2. Pass the `multiqc_in` channel as input.